yashdkadam/snowfl/README.md

 # Snowfl API Python Wrapper

-This is an unofficial Python wrapper for the [Snowfl](https://snowfl.com/) API.
+This is an unofficial Python wrapper for the [Snowfl](https://snowfl.com/) API, inspired by the work of [c0dysharma](https://github.com/c0dysharma/snowfl-api).
 Snowfl is a platform for searching and accessing torrent files.
 With this wrapper, you can programmatically search for torrents based on your queries and preferences.

 ## Installation